gabe-ng/wayfarer/README.md

 * User authentication on signup
 * React carousel
 * Individual city pages for 5 cities
-* Scrollable post feed for each city, ordered from newest to oldest.
+* Scrollable post feed for each city, ordered from newest to oldest
-* Users can create posts for each city, as well as update or delete any posts they have created.
+* Users can create posts for each city, as well as update or delete any posts they have created
-* Users can click on a post to view more details.
+* Users can click on a post to view more details

 ## Installation and Deployment